aws-samples/aws-codepipeline-synthetic-tests/README.md

 ## Prerequisites

 1. Create an AWS CodeCommit repository with any name of your preference using AWS console or CLI.
-This document assumes that the name you chose is 'aws-codepipeline-synthetic-tests'.
+This document assumes that the name you chose is `aws-codepipeline-synthetic-tests`.
 2. Clone the content of this repository to AWS CodeCommit repository created in the above step.
 See this [article](http://docs.aws.amazon.com/codecommit/latest/userguide/how-to-migrate-repository.html) for details on cloning a GitHub repository to AWS CodeCommit.
 3. Download AWS CodeDeploy sample application for Linux using this [link](https://s3.amazonaws.com/aws-codedeploy-us-east-1/samples/latest/SampleApp_Linux.zip).
 4. Upload this application in a version enabled Amazon S3 bucket you own.
 Note down both the bucket name and object key.
 You will need in later steps.